beefowler/Eukaryote_Procedures/README.md

 To calculate climatologies, see information on Figure 2.

 *Figure 2*
-Note: Figure 2 describes climatologies for Synechococcus and Picoeukaryotes in terms of concentration, division rate, and estimates of Primary Productivity.
+Note: Figure 2 describes climatologies for *Synechococcus* and Picoeukaryotes in terms of concentration, division rate, and estimates of Primary Productivity.
 Data_Fig2.mat includes the values for each day of the time series that are necessary for generating these climatologies.
 If only interested in the Climatological values, just take the averages of these matrices, e.g. plot(nanmean(daily_euk_conc')).
 The following variables are all matrices of size 366x16.
 The rows correspond to day of year and the columns are each distinct years, beginning with 2003 and ending with 2018.
 NaNs indicate days without data.
     daily_euk_conc = average concentration of eukaryotes (cells/mL) observed on each day.
     daily_euk_divrate = division rate (/day) estimate for picoeukaryote assemblage from model for each day.
     daily_euk_lossrate = loss rate (/day) estimate for picoeukaryote assemblage for each day.
     euk_min_cell_vol = the minimum value attained on each day by the mode of the picoeukaryote cell size distribution.
 To calculate primary productivity estimates, this value is assumed to be the "neutral" size which cells roughly grow from and divide back to.

-For each of the above, Data_Fig2.mat also includes the corresponding variables for Synechococcus, where "euk" is replaced with "syn".
-For Synechococcus, the minimum cell volume is taken from the dawn hour only, rather than looking for the minimum over the course of the day, because the mode of the Syn size distribution tends not to decrease after dawn.
+For each of the above, Data_Fig2.mat also includes the corresponding variables for *Synechococcus*, where "euk" is replaced with "syn".
+For *Synechococcus*, the minimum cell volume is taken from the dawn hour only, rather than looking for the minimum over the course of the day, because the mode of the Syn size distribution tends not to decrease after dawn.

-Lastly, for your convencience, we've also included the products of the Primary Productivity climatology estimates for picoeukaryotes (daily_euk_PP) and synechococcus (daily_syn_PP) as 1x366 vectors containing values for each day of the year.
+Lastly, for your convencience, we've also included the products of the Primary Productivity climatology estimates for picoeukaryotes (daily_euk_PP) and *Synechococcus* (daily_syn_PP) as 1x366 vectors containing values for each day of the year.
 These values are calculated from the above variables as described in the paper.

 *Figure 3*
 The data used to generate Figure 3 is in Data_Fig3.mat.
 As for Figure 2, we have chosen to make available all values for all days of the time series, though our figure only includes the averages for each year.